-- 1. The Router can automatically locate new USB drive.
-But to display the information about your USB device, you need to click the Rescan button manually. - 2.
+- 1. The router can automatically locate new USB drive. - 2.
 The new settings will not take effect until you restart the service. - 3.
 To unplug the USB drive, click Eject Disk button first.
-Simply pulling USB drive out of the USB port can cause damage to the device and loss of data. - 4.
-Mounted volumes of each USB port are subject to the 8-volume limit.
-So you cannot access more than 8 volumes on the USB storage device. - 5.
-If you change the storage settings during the storage connection is established, then the changes will not take effect until the Router or the client is rebooted.
+It is not recommended to simply pull the USB drive out of the USB port, because this can cause damage to the device and cause data loss. - 4.
+Mounted volumes are subject to the 8-volume limit, so you cannot access more than 8 volumes on the USB storage device.

-4.9.2 FTP Server
+4.8.2 FTP Server

-Choose menu "USB Settings→FTP Server", you can create an FTP server that can be accessed from the Internet or your local network.
+Choose menu "USB Settings→FTP Server", and then you can configure FTP Server on this page as shown in Figure 4-35.

-Figure 4-51 FTP Server Configuration
+Figure 4-35 FTP Server Configuration